shaveenudayanga/Customizable-Document-Tracking-System/README.md

 **Breaking the cycle of bureaucratic delays, one digital workflow at a time.**

+## Architecture & Operations

+See the high-level multi-tenant architecture, workflows, and operations in `docs/architecture/multi-tenant-overview.md`.

 ## User Service (Authentication & User Management)

 The `user-service` microservice handles registration, authentication (JWT + refresh tokens), and administrative user management.